albill/albill.github.com/_posts/2005-06-29-wil-wheaton-on-creating.markdown

 ---
+author: admin
+date: '2005-06-29 00:10:15'
 layout: post
+slug: wil-wheaton-on-creating
+status: publish
 title: Wil Wheaton on Creating
-published: true
-meta: {}

-tags:
+wordpress_id: '497'
+categories:
 - Notable People
-type: post
-status: publish
 ---
 <p><a href="http://www.wilwheaton.net/">Will Wheaton</a> responds to fan questions on <a href="http://www.slashdot.org">Slashdot</a> today.
 One answer from him stood out in particular as well said so I wanted to share it:</p>
 <blockquote><h2>How to be a &quot;real&quot; actor/writer/speaker/artist?</h2>